How To Have The Best School Assembly Ever!

 If you think that one of our School Assemblies from DINOSAURS ROCK® is right for you, ask us about our MUSEUM SHOP option where your students can purchase educational products related to our themes, such as fossil and mineral collections and science kits at deeply discounted prices.
 With this option, you’ll receive a significant discount on the price of a DINOSAURS ROCK® School Assembly.

-2. What Are 5 School Assembly Tips An Experienced PTA Can Use Immediately?
+5 School Assembly Tips An Experienced PTA Can Use Immediately?

 1. Plan The Year Before: So much happens in any given school year.
 From meetings and professional development to standardized tests, the school year is chock-full of built-in commitments.
 Plus schools typically have procedures to follow for special event planning, including setting the budget for the next year towards the end of the current school year.
 It’s always helpful to try to start at the end of each school year to plan out the assembly schedule to ensure you get your desired date and time.